-Five students were selected to receive roughly $70,000 in renewable scholarships, that will total nearly $350,000 over four years.
+Five students were selected to receive renewable scholarships that will total roughly $350,000 over four years.
 Using an evaluation tool to assess merit, the Advisory Board evaluated academics, character and community service.
 A Trustee Interview Committee interviewed twelve semifinalists.
 The semifinalists then reported their admission and financial aid information to MVYouth.
 From the cost of attendance at their chosen schools, MVYouth subtracted the estimated family contribution and any institutional grants and scholarships the students were offered.
 Each of the semifinalists' funding gaps were then calculated, and need was ultimately used to determine the award recipients.

 *Click on each student’s photo or name to read annual updates about their experiences at school and abroad.

 expansion grant Recipients

 After careful evaluation and recommendation from the Advisory Board, the Board of Trustees unanimously voted to award Martha's Vineyard Community Services and Martha's Vineyard Little League with $800,000 in funding to support their excellent work for Island children, teens and young adults.
 Synopses and images below outline their award-winning proposals.

 *Click on each organization’s name to read annual updates about their programs and growth.

 Mission: To enhance the lives of those it serves by meeting the comprehensive needs of individuals, families, and the community through a partnership of programs that provides accessible education, health and human services of the highest quality.

 Martha's Vineyard Community Services was awarded funding to build the Island Wide Youth Collaborative (IWYC) Center, a facility that will integrate services for young people struggling with mental health issues and substance abuse, both rising youth issues on the Island.